-The City generally meets and exceeds the 25% match requirement through multi-family rental housing development and CHDO single family new construction development activities.
+The City generally exceeds the 25% match requirement through multi-family rental housing development and CHDO single family new construction development activities.

 The City uses General Funds in the amount of \$757,599 provided to the San Antonio Food Bank for food services at the Haven for Hope Campus.
-Additionally, each service provider funded through delegate agency contracts is required to submit match for the ESG funds they receive.
+Additionally, each service provider funded through delegate agency contracts is required to submit match for the

+ESG funds awarded.